aosabook/500lines/web-server/web-server.markdown

             self.handle_error(msg)
 ```

-Note that we open the file in binary mode --- the 'b' in 'rb' --- so that
+Note that we open the file in binary mode&mdash;the 'b' in 'rb'&mdash;so that
 Python won't try to "help" us by altering byte sequences that look like a Windows line ending.
 Note also that reading the whole file into memory when serving it is a bad idea in real life,
 where the file might be several gigabytes of video data.